Overview

 The second inference-time method, self-consistency sampling, generates multiple answers and selects the most frequent one.
 This method relies on temperature scaling, covered in this section, which influences how the model samples its next token.

-Illustration of how an LLM generates the next token.
+How an LLM generates the next token.
+As in the other process diagrams in this book, the flow runs from bottom to top.
 The model converts the input into token IDs, computes scores for all possible next tokens, and selects the one with the highest score as the next output.

-Example of next-token logits for a language model.
-Each bar represents a possible token's score, with "Berlin" having the highest logit value and being selected as the next token.
+Example of next-token logits for a 100-token slice of a language model's much larger vocabulary.
+Each bar represents one possible token's score within this slice, with "Berlin" having the highest logit value and being selected as the next token.

 In this section, we implement the core part of temperature scaling (step 3.2), which adjusts the next-token scores.
 This allows us to control how confidently the model selects its next token in later steps.